ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

   The funder is an entity providing money or finance for contracting process.

 :buyers:
-   List of :ref:`PlanOrganization` objects, required at least 1 object in case of the central procurement kind
+   List of :ref:`Buyer` objects, required at least 1 object in case of the central procurement kind

    Identifications of the subjects in whose interests the purchase is made